Metaform/edc-protocols/specifications/negotiation/contract.negotiation.protocol.md

 #### Notes

 - The consumer must include either an `offer` or `offerId` property.
-If the message includes a `negotiationId` property, the request will be associated with an existing contract negotiation and a consumer offer will be created using either the `offer` or `offerId` properties.
-If the message does not include a `negotiationId`, a new contract negotiation will be created using either the `offer` or `offerId` properties and the provider selects an appropriate `negotiationId`.
+If the message includes a `processId` property, the request will be associated with an existing contract negotiation and a consumer offer will be created using either the `offer` or `offerId` properties.
+If the message does not include a `processId`, a new contract negotiation will be created using either the `offer` or `offerId` properties and the provider selects an appropriate `processId`.

 - It is an error to include both an `offer` and `offerId` property.